 Similar strengths to Illustrator with even stronger typographic styles controls, strong master pages support and the recent ability to make interactive prototypes.

 I pick InDesign when I have to make interactive high fidelity multi-page prototypes.
-The only caveat for me is the weak export support to Photoshop for designing visuals.

 Step 4: Setting a Grid